 Economics is a combination subject that is added to the curriculum generally at the Junior College level.
 While Secondary School has covered the basics leading up to it in terms of mathematics and general socials studies, many students find economics to be an unfamiliar subject that often leaves them floundering.
 On the other hand, others perform excellently in economics, taking to it like a duck to water.

-The answer to the question of whether economics tuition is necessary is dependent, frankly, on the students themselves.
-If they are naturally able to grasp the concepts covered in economics and apply them to the essay-writing portions, then they may not need economics tuition after all.
+The answer to the question of whether tuition is necessary is dependent, frankly, on the students themselves.
+If they are naturally able to grasp the concepts covered in economics and apply them to the essay-writing portions, then they may not need of tuition for economics after all.
 On the other hand, if they are clearly struggling with either the content or the exam strategy, it is generally understood that they may need additional guidance.

 With that said, how can students best benefit from economics tuition in Singapore then?